KlenschLucas/blogfin/content/Code/2023-08-06-guide-to-using-software-principals.md

 ---
-title: A Guide to using software principals
+title: "A Guide to using software principals: Building a Health System"
 summary: Building a Health System with Machine Learning Capabilities
 description: ""
 preview: ""